cemckinley/node-mud/notes.md

 	- Help Files controller: singleton, methods for user to query help files db

 	- News/Announcements controller: singleton, retrieves any news/announcement records from the db, on user login or user request

+## Next Steps:

+- Create global db connection singleton to use with any db queries
+- Create global user collection object for storing all active client connections